 We love day hikes in Northern Virginia, but we are not technical or long-distance hikers.
 A moderately challenging hike for us may be easy for others.
 So please use the distances and descriptions below to find a trail that’s right for you.

 - Articles are grouped by location and themes, with hiking collections first, followed by location groups.
 A hike may appear in more than one article.

 - Follow the links for trail descriptions, photos, and more details.

-- Hikes are marked Easy, Medium, or Hard based on the amount of elevation gain and our personal experiences (your mileage may vary).
+- Hikes are marked Easy, Medium, or Hard based on distance, elevation gain, and our personal experiences (your mileage may vary).

 - Distances are for the total hike, whether out-and-back or a loop trail, unless indicated.

-- The town or city listed indicates the location of the trailhead.
+- The town or city indicates the location of the trailhead.

 Our list links to every hike published on this site (you can also browse these articles in our Hike and Bike Archive).
 If your favorite trail is not included, that means we haven’t hiked it or written about it yet.
 We’ll add new Hike and Bike articles here as we publish them, so bookmark the list and check back for new trails.

 Northern Virginia Hiking and Bike Trail Collections

 These NoVA hiking collections include a range of Virginia hikes from short walks to long-distance trails.
 There are trail lists for seasonal hikes, beer and wine lovers, wheelchair and stroller-friendly trails, and more.
 Some collections focus on a particular feature, like our guides to great views and boardwalk trails.
 Trail distances, difficulty, and location vary in these collections.